We can support you with services that allow you to remain living in your own home;

-We also understand that the person who attends Out of Home Respite may not want their normal everyday life activities to be disrupted therefore we will support them to continue these daily activities.
+We understand that the person who attends Out of Home Respite may not want their normal everyday life activities to be disrupted therefore wherever possible we will support them to continue these daily activities.
 It is very important that the person is involved in all aspects of the planning of their Respite, this fosters the person's independence and choices of what they want to participate in and where they go.

 Our Support Staff all live in the region, and have a general knowledge of the local areas and are able to pass this information onto the person in Respite, enabling them to make informed choices in what they participate in during their Respite.

 Our extensive Staff Pool allows people to choose from a selection of staff that share the same passions as the person and therefore they already have much in common, this we believe enables a shared enjoyable experience for them.

 All support workers have current National Police Clearances, First Aid Certificates, and where required Working with Children Card and a Current Drivers licence.